 The first step in a successful compensation case is to determine whether you have grounds for a claim.
 We do this by talking to you about your experience, examining your medical records and, where appropriate, consulting an independent medical expert.
 We will look at the four criteria outlined above to determine whether you have legal grounds to make a claim.
 If so, and if you decide to proceed, we will act as your advocate and represent your best interests until your claim is finalised.

 How long do urology negligence claims take?

 The average processing time for most medical negligence claims is between 18 months and two years.
-Claims can take longer to resolve if there is dispute over liability or an appropriate amount of compensation, or if the claim needs to be submitted to court for a resolution.
+Claims can take longer to resolve if there is a dispute over liability or an appropriate amount of compensation, or if the claim needs to be submitted to the court for a resolution.